 What does 40 look like?
 When I reached this milestone earlier this year, I began to receive lots of compliments about my age.
 People were sliding into my DMs, gifting me with the information that I ‘didn’t look 40’.
 Friends asking me what my ‘secret’ was.
 Supermarket workers doing double-takes when they tried to card me (like any 17-year-old would be buying the ingredients for espresso martinis, along with a jar of capers and some kettle descaler).

 As the months rolled by, I started to feel invisible in my new age.
 Like I had somehow fallen through the cracks of life and wasn’t exactly smashing it but instead was maybe… failing at it?
-If both my appearance and my life don’t appear to belong to a 40-year-old woman, then being told I don’t look my age suddenly feels less of a compliment and more like an evaluation.
+If both my appearance and my life don’t appear to belong to a 40-year-old woman (2022 UPDATE: I no longer identify as a woman but as genderqueer), then being told I don’t look my age suddenly feels less of a compliment and more like an evaluation.

 I suppose herein lies my eternal conundrum about ageing: what is it supposed to look like?
 I want to write a superb feminist essay about how we need to rethink our obsession with ageing.
 However, considering I use no less than eight different moisturising creams and serums each day and digitally enhance most photos before they go online, I feel like I’ll probably be first against the wall come that revolution.